'I had an identity issue': Basketball connects urban Indigenous player with roots | CBC News

 'I had an identity issue': Basketball connects urban Indigenous player with his roots

-Gene Wolf didn't understand his Nisga'a heritage until he joined their team
+Gene Wolff didn't understand his Nisga'a heritage until he joined their team

-It was a surreal moment for Gene Wolf in the championship game of the men's masters division of the 2020 All Native Basketball Tournament in Prince Rupert on B.C.'s North Coast.
+It was a surreal moment for Gene Wolff in the championship game of the men's masters division of the 2020 All Native Basketball Tournament in Prince Rupert on B.C.'s North Coast.

 Pigeon Park